veronicatesei/hcl-universal-orchestrator-chart/README.md

 **Note:** If you want to download a specific version of the chart use the `--version` option in the `helm pull` command.

 3. Customize the deployment.
 Configure each product component by adjusting the values in the `values.yaml` file.
 The `values.yaml`file contains a detailed explanation for each parameter.

+   **Accepting the license agreement**

+   The licence parameter determines whether the licence agreement is accepter or not.
+Supported values are 'accept' and 'not accepted'.
+To accept the license agreement, set the value as:

+               global.license=accept

+   **Configuring the database section in the values.yaml file**

+   The values specified in this section must reflect the values used in the configuration used to deploy the database.
+Specify the values for the following parameters in the values.yaml file:

+   '''url: URL of the database.

+   url: mongodb://hcl-uno-db-mongodb.db.svc.cluster.local:27017

+   type: database type and supported value is mongodb.

+   databaseName: database name and supported value is uno.

+   username: name of the database user.

+   password: password of the database user.

+   tls: specifies whether TLS is enabled or not and supported values are true or false.

+   tlsInsecure: tlsInsecure specifies whether certificate validation must be skipped or not and supported values are true or false.'''

+   **Configuring the kafka section in the values.yaml file**

+   The licence parameter determines whether the licence agreement is accepter or not.
+Supported values are 'accept' and 'not accepted'.

+   **Configuring the authentication.oidc section in the values.yaml file**

+   The licence parameter determines whether the licence agreement is accepter or not.
+Supported values are 'accept' and 'not accepted'

+3a\.
+Enablement of the UnoAIPilot.
+You can enable UnoAIPilot by configuring the values.yaml deployment file as follows:

+		global.enableUnoAIPilot=true

 4. Deploy the instance by running the following command: